developer-mp/web_scraper/README.md

 ### Architecture & Design

-The architecture and design of the Web Scraper application incorporate a robust and efficient tech stack that ensures optimal performance and scalability.
-The backend is built using Go (Golang), known for its high performance and efficiency in handling concurrent tasks.
-For parsing and manipulating HTML documents, the backend utilizes goquery, a powerful library that simplifies DOM traversal and manipulation in Go.
+The architecture and design of the Web Scraper application incorporate a robust and efficient tech stack that ensures optimal performance and scalability:

+- **Backend Technology**: Built using Go (Golang), known for its high performance and efficiency in handling concurrent tasks.
+- **HTML Parsing**: Utilizes goquery, a powerful library that simplifies DOM traversal and manipulation in Go, for parsing and manipulating HTML documents.
-On the frontend, Vue.js is employed, which provides a reactive and composable user interface architecture.
-This makes it particularly suitable for building dynamic web applications that require real-time updates, such as a web scraping tool.
+- **Frontend Framework**: Employs Vue.js for the frontend, providing a reactive and composable user interface architecture suitable for dynamic web applications.

-For data storage, the application uses Amazon DynamoDB, a highly scalable NoSQL database service.
-This choice ensures quick access to scraped data results and reliable performance under varying loads.
-Additionally, Redis is integrated into the system for caching purposes.
-It employs a Read-Through and Write-Through Caching strategy.
-This approach ensures that data read requests first check the cache; if the requested data is not found, it is retrieved from the primary store, cached for future access, and then returned to the user.
-Write operations, on the other hand, simultaneously update the data in the cache and the primary store.
-This significantly enhances the application's responsiveness and efficiency by reducing the load on the database and speeding up data retrieval processes.
+- **Data Storage**: Relies on Amazon DynamoDB, a highly scalable NoSQL database service, ensuring quick access to scraped data results and reliable performance under varying loads.
+- **Caching Strategy**: Integrates Redis for caching purposes, employing a Read-Through and Write-Through Caching strategy to enhance responsiveness and efficiency.

-The application leverages asynchronous programming techniques to perform scraping tasks concurrently, enhancing performance and efficiency.
-This approach allows multiple scraping operations to be executed simultaneously, preventing blocking and maximizing resource utilization.
-By utilizing goroutines and channels in Go, the application can handle scraping requests concurrently without sacrificing responsiveness.
+- **Asynchronous Programming**: Utilizes asynchronous programming techniques to perform scraping tasks concurrently, maximizing resource utilization and preventing blocking.

-Additionally, this application includes Data Deduplication to avoid scraping duplicate data by implementing mechanisms to detect and skip redundant information.
-Rate Limiting and Throttling mechanisms are implemented to prevent the application from overwhelming the target website's servers and getting banned.
+Additionally, the application includes several key mechanisms for enhanced functionality and reliability:

+- **Data Deduplication**: Implements mechanisms to detect and skip redundant information, avoiding scraping duplicate data.
+- **Rate Limiting and Throttling**: Integrates mechanisms to prevent overwhelming the servers of the target website, mitigating the risk of being banned.
+- **Proxy Rotation**: Implements strategic distribution of requests across multiple IP addresses to avoid IP bans or detection.

 ### Features